fastoch/Networking/Access_Control_Lists.md

 The **standard** ACL can only match based on source address.
 This is the first one that Cisco created.
 It can't look at the destination, the protocol or the ports used.

+### Numbered ACL

 One way we can configure ACLs is to give them a number.
 We configure each entry individually, and any entries sharing the same number are part of the same ACL.
 This number also determines if this is a standard or extended ACL, as you can see in this table:
 ![image](https://github.com/fastoch/Networking/assets/89261095/14dd45a4-57f3-40a2-9676-084b1a6275aa)

+Aside from picking a number in the right range, no particular number is any better than any other number.
+They just act as labels to organize the entries into a list.

+### Named ACL

+The more modern (and recommended) alternative to numbered ACLs is **named ACLs**.
+Every list has a name and acts like a container.
+Entries are nested inside the container.

+In addition, there's no ranges or numbers to worry about.
+During configuration, we simply tell the router if this a standard or extended ACL.

+On its own, an ACL does nothing.
+We must tell the router that we want to use the ACL as a packet filter.
+So we need to apply the ACL to one or more of the router's interfaces.

+When we **apply an ACL to an interface**, we also have to apply it in a **direction**.
+There are 2 directions called **ingress** and **egress**.
+- ingress is when traffic is coming into the router
+- egress is when traffic is leaving the router

+**There can only be one ACL per interface per direction.**